-Upon completion of this course, student will learn the medical insurance industry, legal issues surrounding insurance claims processing and are emerged into insurance industry basics learning about the different types of insurance coverage, plan options, and an examination of the insurance policy itself.
+LEC 30/LAB 00/EXT 00/TL 30 Upon completion of this course, student will learn the medical insurance industry, legal issues surrounding insurance claims, processing and insurance industry basics learning about the different types of insurance coverage, plan options, and an examination of the insurance policy itself.
 Students also learn how to perform basic coding and are introduced to their first insurance form.
 Students will also learn the importance of reimbursement policies and health care plans for government/state, BC/BS, TRICARE, CHAMPVA, Medicare and Medicaid.
-[Prerequisites: MT100, AP100, MOS100 and ML100]
+[Prerequisites: PDMT100, MT100, AP100 and AP101]